opendatasoft/ods-documentation/source/explore/getting_started.rst

 Esri is the worldwide leader in Geographic Information Systems (GIS).

-Any OpenDataSoft customer can easily publish their Esri data and display geolocated information on Esri basemaps directly with the OpenData Soft platform.
+Any OpenDataSoft customer can easily publish their Esri data and display geolocated information on Esri basemaps directly with the OpenDataSoft platform.

 .. raw:: html